CucFlavius/wowedit_unity/README.md

 |  | M2 models | ✓ | % |

-The main source of information when i comes to extracting and parsing the World of Warcrat data comes from https://wowdev.wiki/Main_Page
+The main source of information when it comes to extracting and parsing the World of Warcrat data comes from https://wowdev.wiki/Main_Page
 Big thanks to the guys who made and update the wiki.